 Step 1 – Obtain the Form

-The Trade Name Application can be downloaded or can be filled out on the Maryland State Department of Assessments & Taxation website.
+The Trade Name Application can be downloaded or filled out on the Maryland State Department of Assessments & Taxation website.

 Step 2 – Verify Name Availability